We want to be upfront with you about the cost of a bespoke artificial eye.

 Ocular Prosthesis Manufacture and Supply

-This traditional way of approaching ocular prostheses has been used for decades and is still popular today.
+This traditional way of approaching ocular prostheses has been used for centuries and is still popular today.

 The first known Ocularists constructed artificial eyes from glass in Europe way back in the 16th Century.
 By the 19th century, Europe was acknowledged as a centre of excellence in artistic craftsmanship.
 So, there is no wonder that when people think about artificial eyes it is likely that the term 'glass eye' will come to mind.